Apple Picking and Pressing Volunteer Week Description

 We are pleased to announce that our annual Apple Picking and Pressing volunteer week will be from the 8th October to the 12th October.
 This week gives us a chance to share our beautiful home with friends, previous visitors and people interested to see what we do, whilst getting on with the important job of getting our apple and pear harvest in and processing it, along with any autumnal maintenance jobs needing to be done, which we need your help with.

-Come and enjoy hanging out at Applewood for as many days as you like, nothing to do but pick apples (and pears) ready and do juicing on the Thursday, Friday & Saturday.
+Come and enjoy hanging out at Applewood for as many days as you like, nothing to do but pick apples (and pears) ready to do juicing on the Thursday, Friday & Saturday.
 Come and join in - accommodation available overnight if needed, bring food to share.
 Lots of (last year's) cider & juice to drink & take home!
 This event will be family friendly.

 We have limited places, so If you would like to come please contact Emma at email@example.com .

 Applewood Permaculture Centre is a 20 acre smallholding.
 Looby and Chris are lucky to have this as their family home since July 2016, with their 2 daughters, as well as a training centre.
 There are various teaching spaces, from heated yurt and barn space to outdoor marquee and open air.
 There are many diverse habitats here already; we have woodland, orchard, pasture, pool and gardens.
 Applewood is a tranquil sanctuary for wildlife and people alike.
 We are blessed with night times filled with owl hoots and immense starry skies that you’ll get to enjoy round an outside fire.

 Our volunteer week is open to anyone who would like to come and help us with our harvesting, maintenance and improvement jobs on our land.
 You don't need to be highly skilled in practical jobs and we do want lots of enthusiasm and willingness to learn new skills.
 As well as some construction projects, we will also be gardening and making food to share, so there will be many ways to join in to accommodate all abilities.